jhelsby/jlox-notes/sections/4_evaluating-expressions.md

 * Except for the null case, Java's `equals()` method on Boolean, Double and String do all the work here for us.

+We'll also need some runtime error reporting methods, `checkNumberOperand` and `checkNumberOperands`, which we'll use below and then discuss in the next section.
 Let's get into our evaluation visit methods!

 ```java
 @Override